-Do this only with porcini buttons, the immature mushrooms that still have white pores.
+Do this recipe only with porcini buttons, the immature mushrooms that still have white pores.
 They need to be very firm for this to work right.
 Unfortunately, I have yet to find another mushroom that responds this well to grilling; portobellos are OK, but are like a Chevy to the porcini’s Lamborghini.
 The only thing even close are those king trumpet mushrooms you can sometimes get in farmer’s markets or at places like Whole Foods.
 So do this recipe when you’ve found your own porcini, or want to splurge.

 Roaring high heat is the key.
 I get my grill up to 500 degrees.
 You could roast them in an oven at that temperature, too.
 Lay the mushrooms down on the cut side and don’t move them for a long while — you want those pretty grill marks.
 And only cook on one side, with the grill cover down.
 They’ll cook through, don’t worry.